AlexNeugroschl/JAX_Risk_Engine/docs/concepts/market-simulation.md

 objects — there is no code path anywhere in ORE that shares a single curve across multiple currencies or factors.
-This was confirmed by directly constructing a live, 2-currency `ORE.CrossAssetModel` (USD at 3%, EUR at 2%, distinct flat curves) and verifying each currency's discount factors stayed independent throughout.
-An earlier version of this module *did* share one curve across every factor; that was a real bug, now fixed and covered by `tests/test_simulation.py::TestHullWhiteAMatrix::test_reprices_distinct_curves_per_rate_factor`.
+This was confirmed by directly constructing a live, 2-currency `ORE.CrossAssetModel` (USD at 3%, EUR at 2%, distinct flat curves) and verifying each currency's discount factors stayed independent throughout, covered by `tests/test_simulation.py::TestHullWhiteAMatrix::test_reprices_distinct_curves_per_rate_factor`.

 *Verified:* given a flat (constant-rate) input curve, the reconstructed discount factors